moyano83/Designing-Data-Intensive-Applications/README.md

 ##### Different values written at different times
 When you deploy a new version of your application, you may entirely replace the old version with the new version which is not true of database contents, this observation is sometimes summed up as _data outlives code_.
-Rewriting data into a new schema is certainly possible, but it’s an expensive thing to do on a large dataset, simple schema changes, such as adding a new column with a null default value are supported in most relational databases.
+Rewriting data into a new schema is certainly possible, but it's an expensive thing to do on a large dataset, simple schema changes, such as adding a new column with a null default value are supported in most relational databases.

 ##### Archival Storage